-In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the West Virginia Housing Development Fund (the "Housing Development Fund"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2009 Series A, Subseries A-1 Bonds, the 2011 Series A Bonds and the 2011 Series B Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"); (ii) interest on the 2009 Series A, Subseries A-1 Bonds and the 2011 Series B Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code and is not included in the adjusted current earnings of corporations for purposes of calculating the alternative minimum tax; and (iii) interest on the 2011 Series A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
-In the opinion of General Counsel to the Housing Development Fund, under existing statutes, the 2009 Series A, Subseries A-1 Bonds, the 2011 Series A Bonds and the 2011 Series B Bonds and the income therefrom shall at all times be exempt from taxation by the State of West Virginia, or any county, municipality or other governmental subdivision of the State, except for death and gift taxes, taxes on transfers, sales taxes, real property taxes and business and occupation taxes.
+In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the West Virginia Housing Development Fund (the "Housing Development Fund"), under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the 2009 Series A, Subseries A-2 Bonds and the 2012 Series A Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"); (ii) interest on the 2009 Series A, Subseries A-2 Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code and is not included in the adjusted current earnings of corporations for purposes of calculating the alternative minimum tax; and (iii) interest on the 2012 Series A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed on such corporations.
+In the opinion of General Counsel to the Housing Development Fund, under existing statutes, the 2009 Series A, Subseries A-2 Bonds and the 2012 Series A Bonds and the income therefrom shall at all times be exempt from taxation by the State of West Virginia, or any county, municipality or other governmental subdivision of the State, except for death and gift taxes, taxes on transfers, sales taxes, real property taxes and business and occupation taxes.
 (See "TAX MATTERS" herein.)

-West Virginia Housing Development Fund \$31,110,000 New Issue Program Bonds 2009 Series A, Subseries A-1 (Non-AMT)† \$18,740,000 New Issue Program Bonds 2011 Series A (Non-AMT) \$2,000,000 New Issue Program Bonds, 2011 Series B (Non-AMT)
+West Virginia Housing Development Fund \$30,000,000 New Issue Program Bonds 2009 Series A, Subseries A-2 (Non-AMT)† \$36,770,000 New Issue Program Bonds 2012 Series A (Non-AMT)